-Net sales is the total after the refunds, fees and similar have been taken out.
-It ends up being a more accurate representation of the actual money you have from sales, while gross sales is represents the initial money you've received.
+Net sales/revenue is the total after the refunds, fees and shipping have been taken out.
+It ends up being a more accurate representation of the actual money you have from sales, while gross sales represents the initial money you've received.

 Of course, it's likely that you and other store owners have a different idea of what defines net sales, and rather than make that choice for you, Metorik allows you to customise how net sales is calculated.
 You can do this from your store's settings:

 You can deduct the following from gross sales to determine net sales:

 By default, we will deduct all of these.

 Refunds are always deducted from gross sales to give you net sales.